-Recognize the difference between a guard dog and an attack dog.
-A guard dog is trained to alert its owner of the presence of a stranger or intruder through barking or growling.
-Guard dogs are not typically trained to attack on command or to act overly aggressive towards a stranger.
+Responsible dog owners recognize the difference between a guard dog and an attack dog.
+A guard dog is trained to alert its owner to the presence of a stranger or intruder through barking or growling.
+Guard dogs are not trained to attack on command or to act in an overly aggressive manner towards a stranger.
 Therefore, guard dogs generally do not make very good attack dogs.

-Determine if your dog’s breed is a typical guard dog breed.
-Though most dogs can be trained to be guard dogs, certain dog breeds are known to make good guard dogs.
-For example, smaller breeds such as Chow Chows, pugs, and Shar Pei’s have been known to be good guard dogs.
-Larger breeds, such as Doberman Pinschers, German Shepherd, and Akita also make excellent guard dogs.
+Before you begin training, you need to determine if your dog’s breed is considered a guard dog breed.
+Though most dogs can be trained to be guard dogs, certain dog breeds are recognized as being suitable for guard dog training.
+For example, such smaller breeds as Chow Chows, pugs, and Shar Peis have been known to be good guard dogs.
+Larger breeds, such as Doberman Pinschers, German Shepherd dogs, and Akitas also make excellent guard dogs.

-Learn about the personality traits of an ideal guard dog.
-Contrary to popular belief, a good guard dog should not react out of fear or pure aggression.
+You’ll need to learn about the personality traits of an ideal guard dog.
+Contrary to popular belief, a good guard dog should not react out of fear or aggression.
 Generally, a good guard dog should be territorial and protective of his owner and his owner’s property, yet remain obedient to his owner’s commands.

-Need help deciding whether or not your pup is a good fit for protection?
+Do you need help deciding whether or not your pup is a good fit for protection and guard dog training?
 Contact our team at Come & Train It K9 today!